nonkloq/.dotfiles/README.md

 ## Updating

-To update your dotfiles after making changes or adding new files:
+to create symbolic links to new files after adding them here, run this:

 ```bash
 cd ~/dotfiles